gregwhitaker/gradle-gitignore/README.md

 Gradle plugin for generating .gitignore files using [gitignore.io](http://gitignore.io).

 ##Usage
+Please see the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.github.gregwhitaker.xkcd) for instructions on including this plugin in your project.

 ##Bugs and Feedback

-For bugs, questions and discussions please use the [Github Issues](https://github.com/gregwhitaker/gradle-gitignore-plugin/issues).
+For bugs, questions and discussions please use the [Github Issues](https://plugins.gradle.org/plugin/com.github.gregwhitaker.gitignore).

 ##License
 Copyright 2017 Greg Whitaker